jverzani/JGUI.jl/README.md

 ```

 The first line creates a window object with an optional size
 specified.

-The second shows how a property of the window object may be
+The second line shows how a property of the window object may be
 set, using indexing notation with an appropriate symbol, in this case
 `:title`.
 There are relatively few properties for any given
 object.
 For a control, the most important is `:value`.
+(The method
+`properties` will list all of a widget's properties.)

 The third line creates a button object.
 All constructors except
 `window` use a parent container for the first argument.
 (This is
-similar to `Tk` and so the layout hierarchy is determined, but not the
+similar to `Tk` and so the widget hierarchy is determined, but not the
 actual layout).
 The `button` constructor has label value for the
 second positional argument.